-University of Maryland – St. Joseph Medical Center (UMSJMC) hired Hord Coplan Macht to design a major renovation to their existing OR Suite as executing part of a larger Master Facility Plan.
+The University of Maryland St. Joseph Medical Center (UMSJMC) hired HCM to design a major renovation to their existing OR Suite as executing part of a larger Master Facility Plan.

-As part of the design process, HCM worked with Whiting Turner and UMSJMC to develop full-size mock-ups of both a general OR and the Hybrid OR.
-We populated the rooms with actual hospital equipment, and simulations of some pieces.
-Our team staffed the rooms and solicited feedback from all surgeons over a two week period.
+As part of the design process, HCM worked with Whiting Turner and UMSJMC to develop full-size mock-ups of both a general OR and the hybrid OR.
+We populated the rooms with actual hospital equipment and simulations of some pieces.
+Our team staffed the rooms and solicited feedback from all surgeons over a two-week period.
 As a result, several important operational improvements were made to the design of the room.